Terry O’Loughlin – Show Producer

 A native of Spokane, Kyle Aronson saw a career in landscape design in his future, receiving his bachelor’s degree in Landscape Architecture and Horticulture from Washington State University.
 But that all changed when he relocated to the Seattle region to work for O’Loughlin Trade Shows.
 After five years at OTS he was excited when last year the garden show became a part of the O’Loughlin Trade Shows family of events.
 Kyle and his wife, Ellen, welcomed their first child in February 2010, who made her surprise early appearance during the 2010 Northwest Flower & Garden Show.
 Fittingly, they named her Linnea, after a small pink flower grown in Sweden named for the famed botanist Carl Linnaeus.

 Kyle enjoys working with everyone in the Tacoma and Portland offices of OTS as he manages the websites and graphic design for all the shows.
 Every year and every show is different and unique; there’s always something new.
-The fact that he works with his college roommates – Jeff and Nick – whom he met on his first day at WSU over eleven years ago, is just icing on the cake.
+The fact that he works with his college roommates – Jeff and Nick – whom he met on his first day at WSU over twelve years ago, is just icing on the cake.
 You can imagine that the lunch break means spirited Cougar football talk.
 Like any true gardener, Kyle’s garden is only half complete.
 He designed and planted it all, and right now his favorite plant is his Star Magnolia.
 When he’s not working on the show or his garden, Kyle listens to rock and metal music (anything from Tool to the classic Pink Floyd’s ‘The Wall’) and loves to grab a burger at the Red Mill.
 He also enjoys golfing, waterskiing and going to concerts.